PDF/A - the ISO standard for long-term archiving

 • PDF/A is space-saving: PDF/A documents are usually smaller due to the use of efficient compression algorithms.

-• PDF/A being widely accepted: PDF/A is already recommended or required and legislated for long-term archiving in several governments and organizations across Europe and Asia.
-In North America, such recommendations exist in the areas of jurisdiction and libraries.
-The demand for this standard is growing continuously.
+• PDF/A being widely accepted: PDF/A is already recommended or required and mandated for long-term archiving by several governments and organizations across Europe and Asia.
+In North America, similar recommendations exist in the legal sector and libraries.
+The demand for this standard is continuously growing.

-Since it is not always easy to tell whether an existing PDF file actually meets the ISO’s PDF/A standard, it is preferable to perform a validation check which examines all relevant parts of your document.
+Since it is not always easy to tell whether an existing PDF file actually meets the ISO PDF/A standard, it is recommended to run a validation check that examines all relevant parts of your document.

-• A PDF/A file should be validated immediately after creation, to ensure that the process was done successfully.
+• A PDF/A file should be validated immediately after creation to ensure that the process was successful.

-• If PDF/A files are received or sent, validation is also advised.
+• If PDF/A files are received or sent, validation is also recommended.

-• Make sure to validate data before placing it in a digital archive.
+• Always validate data before adding it to a digital archive.

 PDF/A validators can be used to confirm that a file is actually a PDF/A file.
-These are online tools that verify if all the elements of the standards have been met.
+These are online tools that verify if all elements of the standard have been met.

 Convert PDF to PDF/A online

-The PDF/A conversion process can be conveniently performed using an online PDF/A converter that can convert PDF to ISO-compliant PDF/A files in a matter of seconds.
+The PDF/A conversion process can be easily done using an online PDF/A converter that turns PDF files into ISO-compliant PDF/A files in seconds.

-As a Premium user, you can easily convert PDF to PDF/A online by using our newly available PDF/A conversion tool!
+As a Premium user, you can easily convert PDF to PDF/A online by using our new PDF/A conversion tool!

 Not a Premium user yet?
-PDF2Go offers you efficient PDF conversion solutions!
-Preserve your documents for a long time.
+PDF2Go offers efficient PDF conversion solutions.
+Preserve your documents for the long term.
 Manage your PDF files with ease.
 Go Premium!